 Are you ever frustrated while writing citations?
 Many people are!
-Learning about a simplified formula for citations can lift the frustration and bring calm to an important part of genealogical research.
+Learning about a simplified formula for citations can lift the frustration and bring calm to an essential part of genealogical research.

 In a previous blog post, DNA Sources, Information, and Evidence: Sorting it All Out, I wrote that you are a source—you share your DNA with a testing company.
 The DNA testing company extracts DNA from the saliva, or the cheek swab you sent back to the testing company by mail.
 Your DNA goes through the process of genotyping, which identifies the genetic variants you have.

-Next the company compares your DNA information with the DNA information from others in their database, and gives you a report in the form of a DNA match list, Ethnicity Report, Chromosome Browser, Cluster Report, mtDNA or Y-DNA Haplogroup, and many more.
+Next, the company compares your DNA information with the DNA information from others in their database.
+It gives you a report in the form of a DNA match list, Ethnicity Report, Chromosome Browser, Cluster Report, mtDNA or Y-DNA Haplogroup, and many more.

 Since the reports are what we see—that is what we cite.